-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2018 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2019 are as follows:

-Valuation Dates Actuarial Cost Method Expected Remaining Service Lives Investment Rate of Return Inflation Rate Mortality June 30, 2018 Entry Age Normal 3 years 7.65% per annum, net of investment expense 2.75% per annum Non-disabled members - Mortality rates based on the RP-2000 Combined Healthy Mortality Table with mortality improvement projected to 2015.

-Disabled members - RP-2000 Disabled Re no projection for mor etiree Mortality Table, with

-Termination, Disability, and Retirement Termination, disability, and retirement assumptions were projected based on a five- year (2009-2013) experience study of the System's members.

-Salary Increases Salary increases were projected based on a 2009-2013 experience study of the System's members.
-The salary increase ranges for specific types of members are:
+Valuation Dates Actuarial Cost Method Expected Remaining Service Lives Investment Rate of Return Inflation Rate Mortality June 30, 2019 Entry Age Normal 3 years 7.60% per annum, net of investment expense 2.50% per annum Non-disabled members - Mortality rates based on the RP-2014 Healthy Mortality Table with mortality improvement projected using the MP- 2018 Mortality Improvement Scale applied on a fully generational basis.
+Disabled members - Mortality rates based on the RP-2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
+Termination, Disability, and Retirement Termination, disability, and retirement assumptions were projected based on a five-year (2014 - 2018) experience study of the System's members.
+Salary Increases Salary increases were projected based on a 2014-2018 experience study of the System's members.

-Lower Upper

-Member Type Range Range

-Regular 3.8% 12.8%

-Judges 2.8% 5.3%

-Corrections 3.4% 14.3%

-Hazardous Duty 3.4% 14.3%

-Wildlife 3.4% 14.3%

-Cost of Living Adjustments The present value of the benefits currently bein includes previously generates.
-The project not include provision increases not yet auth Trustees as they were substantively automatical substantively a ng paid by the S ranted cost of li- cted benefit pay s for potential f orized by the B deemed not to System and iving ments do uture coard of

-Actuarial Assumptions (continued)
+Actuarial Assumptions (Continued)